Get started with Microsoft Teams

 Use the steps below to set up a couple teams and onboard a few early adopters to help you get familiar with Teams.

 - Step 1: Create your first teams and channels

 - Step 3: Monitor usage and feedback

-- Step 4: Get resources to plan your organization-wide rollout
+- Step 4: Start your organization-wide rollout